VidyutChakrabarti/KenkoMirai/README.md

 ### Getting Started

-For complete setup and run instructions, please see the [docs/setup.md](docs/setup.md) file.
+For complete setup and run instructions, please see the [docs/setup.md](docs/setup.md) file.<br/>
+**Note: Maximum code/details of the project has been hidden to avoid reproducibility.**

 ### Quick Start (Using Docker Compose)